Xilinx/dfx-mgr/README.md

 skipped if not desired.
 Flat shell designs are not required to have accel.json since they do not have reconfigurable partition.

-SIHA_PL_DFX: Use this option for PL accelerators build with siha hw manager, this enables some extra steps required to bring the slots out of isolation in addition to programming the bitstream.
+* SIHA_PL_DFX: Use this option for PL accelerators build with SIHA hw manager, this enables some extra steps required to bring the slots out of isolation in addition to programming the bitstream.
-XRT_AIE_DFX: Use this option for AIE accelerator which expects an xclbin to program the AIE.
-XRT_PL_DFX: Use this option for XRT based PL accelerator.
+* XRT_PL_DFX: Use this option for XRT based PL accelerator.
 ```
 $cat accel.json
 {
-  "accel_type": "",  //Required: supported types are SIHA_PL_DFX/XRT_AIE_DFX/XRT_PL_DFX
+  "accel_type": "", // Required: supported types are SIHA_PL_DFX / XRT_PL_DFX
   "accel_devices":[ // Optional: list of IP devices corresponding to this slot design
   { "dev_name": "20100000000.accel",
    "reg_base":"",
    "reg_size":"" }],
   "sharedMemoryConfig": {
    "sizeInKB": "",
    "sharedMemType" : ""},
-  "dataMoverConfig": { //Optional: skip
-this node if application handles its own dma
+  "dataMoverConfig": { // Optional: skip this if application handles its own dma
   "dma_dev_name":"a4000000.dma",
   "dma_driver":"vfio-platform",
   "dma_reg_base":"",